Skip to main content

 Step 2.
 Click on + New form to start a new form

 Step 3.
-Select between a Pop Up (appears over your website content when visitors land on your website), an Inline form (appears inside a blog post, page, or article), a Full Page form (no embed codes, no website needed) or a Link in bio Form (your go-to link in bio solution).
+Select between a Popup (appears over your website content when visitors land on your website), an Inline form (appears inside a blog post, page, or article), a Full page form (no embed codes, no website needed) or a Link in bio form (your go-to link in bio solution).

 Step 4.
 Hover over the form template you want to start working with, then click on Customize it to start making it your own.